 - Bribery and corruption

 Funds SA recognises that climate change presents a systemic risk impacting potential investment returns over the coming decades.
 Across the globe, economies are decarbonising, and this brings significant risk and opportunity for investors.
-In 2021, Funds SA published its Climate Change Position Statement that outlines its approach to addressing climate change risks in line with the objectives of the Superannuation Funds Management Corporation of South Australia Act 1995.
+View Funds SA's Climate Change Position Statement.

-The Funds SA approach to climate change risk will evolve as science, policy, and investment markets develop a greater understanding of climate resilient investment portfolios.
-Funds SA has developed a Climate Risk Response Plan, in which it outlines the initial actions it will take to meet its goal of managing the long-term financial risks, the opportunities of climate change, and the transition of its investment portfolio towards Net Zero Emissions by 2050.
+Funds SA acknowledges that its approach to climate change risk will evolve as science, policy, and investment markets develop a greater understanding of climate-resilient investment portfolios.
+Funds SA has developed a Climate Risk Response Plan that outlines the initial actions it will take to meet its goal of managing the long-term financial risks and opportunities of climate change, and the transition of its investment portfolio towards Net Zero Emissions by 2050.

 To achieve its commitment to Net Zero by 2050, Funds SA will take action across its 5-Pillar Climate Risk Response Plan Framework to support a 45% reduction in global emissions by 2030, consistent with the goals of the Paris Agreement.

-The PRI is an international global network of asset owners, managers, and service providers working towards putting responsible investment into practice.
-The principles provide a framework for integrating ESG considerations into investment decision-making and ownership practices.
+The PRI is a global network of asset owners, managers, and service providers working towards putting responsible investment into practice.
+The Principles provide a framework for integrating ESG considerations into investment decision-making and responsible ownership practices.